stellarwp/kadence-blocks/readme.txt

 Release Date: November 19th 2024
 * Add: Filters to customize faq schema output for accordion blocks. kadence_blocks_faq_schema, kadence_blocks_faq_schema_allowed_tags, kadence_blocks_faq_schema_question, kadence_blocks_faq_schema_answer
 * Add: Responsive controls for Header Off Canvas block width type and slide direction.
-* Add: Off canvas display settings are responsive.
+* Add: Off canvas display settings are now responsive.
+* Add: Responsive Navigation alignment settings.
 * Fix: Accordion scrolling to end of content when opened in some situations.
 * Fix: Off canvas content alignment not working to the right.
-* Fix: Navigation link alignment options.
+* Fix: Navigation link alignment issues.
 * Fix: Smooth scrolling to accordion ID.
 * Fix: Maximum numeric value is shown on load for progress bar.
 If the user doesn't have JS enabled, they'll see the intended value on the page.
 This can be disabled in settings.